 POST request with the following parameters in the request body:

 base64—The base-64 encoded file content.

-    The proxy is expected to return the decoded file with a
+The proxy has to return the decoded file with having the

-    A name or keyword which indicates where to display the document that is returned by the proxy.
-To display the document in a new window or an iframe, the proxy method has to set the
+A name or keyword which indicates where to display the document that is returned from the proxy.
+To display the document in a new window or iframe, the proxy has to set the

 Sets the subject of the PDF file.